Commentary by Jack Kelley

 The third reason is something that’s also in the works.
 The UN is persisting in their effort to gain control of and regulate the internet.
 One of their stated goals is to eliminate hate speech, but as we know in some people’s view hate speech includes Biblical Christianity.
-This is partly due to the fact that we’re opposed to homosexuality and abortion, and believe that non-believers will be condemned.
 If the UN gets the power it wants, Bible study websites like ours could soon be censored to the point of ineffectiveness.

 For these reasons, I concluded that we should also pay attention to some of the more traditional means of mass communications, and that includes writing books.
 Books are more durable.
 Once they’re in circulation no one can push a button somewhere and erase them.
 In short they’re better suited to times of political uncertainty.

 So then the question became what to write about.
 My experience answering Biblical questions over the past five years has taught me that a lot of Christians really don’t know very much about our faith.
 At some point in their lives they chose to become believers, but because there are so few opportunities for meaningful discipleship, they frequently just go on living as they had before.
 If someone asks them to explain their faith, they have a hard time doing so because what little knowledge they have is largely hearsay.
 And as for having a meaningful discussion with a curious non-believer, forget about it.